-Operating segments are reported in a manner consistent with the internal reporting and are regularly reviewed by the Group's Executive Chairman.
+Operating segments are reported in a manner consistent with the internal reporting and are regularly reviewed by the Chief operating decision maker.
 The chief operating decision-maker, who is responsible for allocating resources and assessing performance of the operating segments, has been identified as the Executive Chairman that makes strategic decisions.